awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-dead-letter-queue.md

 # Tutorial: Configuring an Amazon SQS Dead\-Letter Queue<a name="sqs-configure-dead-letter-queue"></a>

-A dead\-letter queue is a queue that other \(source\) queues can target for messages that can't be processed \(consumed\) successfully\.
+A dead\-letter queue is a queue that *other* \(source\) queues can target for messages that can't be processed \(consumed\) successfully\.
 In this tutorial you'll learn how to create an Amazon SQS source queue and to configure a second queue as a dead\-letter queue for it\.
 For more information, see [Amazon SQS Dead\-Letter Queues](sqs-dead-letter-queues.md)\.

 **Important**
+When you designate a queue to be a source queue, a dead\-letter queue is *not* created automatically\.
+You must first create a normal standard or FIFO queue before designating it a dead\-letter queue\.
+This tutorial assumes you already have a normal FIFO queue named `MyDeadLetterQueue.fifo`\.
 The dead\-letter queue of a FIFO queue must also be a FIFO queue\.
 Similarly, the dead\-letter queue of a standard queue must also be a standard queue\.

 **Topics**